shahronak47/bil_test/README.md

 2. A dodged bar plot where user upon selection of subject ID can see `LBCAT` values colored with `AVISIT`.

-User can download these plots as images in a PDF file upon clicking.
+User can download these plots as images in a PDF file.